annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 **Eco-Friendly Road-Trip -** As I have just said previously, traveling and respecting the environment are two things that can work together.
 If we make some efforts, we realize that most of the activities we love to do could be done more sustainably.
 We can first prefer public transports, bike, or even our own feet to travel.
 Then we can buy products to local sellers in the country we are visiting.
 We can sleep at people's homes to generate money for local people, rather than huge international resorts, or we can use our tent while respecting the nature around us without generating waste.
 There are so many alternatives and many more opportunities and adventures to live in this way of traveling.

 **Planning a sustainable trip -** But why most of the people don't travel this way?
 Here is the pain point I wanted to work on.
-Organising a road-trip by car is quite practical because you can go whenever you want and feel free.
-But the big issue will be your carbon footprint.
-Now, if you decide to make this road-trip more sustainable and eco-friendly, you will need to be aware of bus or train timetables - or if you want to ride Europe by bike, you will need to plan routes you should take to ride quietly (as the [EuroVelo](https://fr.eurovelo.com/), a cycle route network all around Europe).
+Organising a road-trip by car is quite practical because we can go whenever we want and feel free.
+But the big issue will be our carbon footprint.
+Now, if we decide to make this road-trip more sustainable and eco-friendly, we will need to be aware of bus or train timetables - or if we want to ride Europe by bike, we will need to plan routes we should take to ride quietly (as the [EuroVelo](https://fr.eurovelo.com/), a cycle route network all around Europe).
 So the pain point here is that organising a road-trip without a car is much more complex.

 I have done a road-trip with two amazing friends on Kyushu island, in Japan, for 3 weeks last March.
 We had no car, we were in the Japanese countryside (so with very few choices in terms of public transport), but we traveled around 10 cities in Kyushu.
 I let you imagine the kind of organisation we needed for this road-trip.
 The funny thing is over there, everyone asked us "But, you don't have any car?".
 One day, a woman was shocked to learn that we have planned to go down a mount by feet, even if it would take 4 hours.
 So if we succeed to travel without a car even in the Japanese countryside where bus timetables are only available on paper in situ, I am sure that traveling in Europe in an eco-friendly manner is not so complicated.

 **Save time and be better organised -** During this trip to Japan, we have realised we needed a tool to help us to organise this big adventure.
 Of course, there were a lot of tools available for us: Google Docs, Trello, Google Maps.
 A lot of tools, but nothing to gather everything in the same place and make it practical.
-Google Docs is nice to gather information, but your document quickly became messy.
-Trello is better to gather information semantically, but as Google Docs, you can't visualise your planning in time and space.
+Google Docs is nice to gather information, but our document quickly became messy.
+Trello is better to gather information semantically, but as Google Docs, we can't visualise our planning in time and space.

 > We spent 3 days planning our trip, but with a better tool, we would have been able to spend less time.